A massive and evolved slow-rotating galaxy in the early Universe

 where $i$ is the inclination angle of the galaxy axis relative to the observer, $b/a$ is the observed axis ratio, and $q_0$ is the axial ratio were the system to be observed edge-on.
-Given the observed axis ratio of 0.89 ($=1-\epsilon$) and assuming $q_0=0.2$ appropriate for disk galaxies \cite{Law2012,Turner2017}, the derived inclination angle is $i\sim28$ degrees, which varies \mbox{$<10\%$} under different assumptions of $q_0$.
+Given the observed axis ratio of 0.89 ($=1-\epsilon$) and assuming $q_0=0.2$ appropriate for disk galaxies \cite{Turner2017}, the derived inclination angle is $i\sim28$ degrees, while assuming $q_0=0.7$, on the high end for ellipticals \cite{Mendez-Abreu2010} results in $i\sim40$ degrees.
 At such an inclination, any significant rotation would be easily detected in our dataset.
-Finally, we find no correlation between the measured skewness (third order moment of the line-of sight velocity distribution) with either $V_*$ or $V_*/\sigma_*$, as is usually seen in rotating disks \cite{Krajnovic2008, VandeSande2017}, though we caution that the SNR may not be sufficient for an accurate characterization of skewness.
+Finally, the dynamical and stellar masses for XMM-VID1-2075 are both log($M$/M$_\odot$)$\sim11.5$, whether calculated from \textit{HST} imaging and Keck spectroscopy \cite{Forrest2022} or from \textit{JWST} observations, while in the case of a face-on rotator, using the line-of-sight velocity dispersion to calculate dynamical mass would lead to an underprediction \cite{Bellovary2014}.
 We therefore conclude that XMM-VID1-2075 is not a face-on fast-rotator.

+Of the galaxies at $z>1.2$ plotted in Figure~\ref{fig:SPIN}, four have reported stellar masses log($M$/M$_\odot$)~$\gtrsim11.4$: 1) MRG-M0138 \cite{Newman2018b} at z=1.95 with clear rotation ($\lambda_{\rm R_e}=0.69$); 2) XMM-VID3-1120 \cite[][this work]{Forrest2020a} at z=3.49 whose kinematics suggest a potential merger instead of disk rotation (measured $\lambda_{\rm R_e}=0.25$, Figure~\ref{fig:KIN_BIN}); 3) XMM-VID1-2075; and 4) JWST-SUSPENSE 130647 \cite{Slob2025} at z=1.51, though this galaxy only has a lower limit on rotation due to potential alignment issue with the slit observations ($\lambda_{\rm R_e}>0.08$).
+Thus, while the majority of the massive galaxies, log($M$/M$_\odot$)~$\gtrsim10.5$, at $z>1.2$ with stellar kinematic measurements are rotating, potentially 3/4 of the most massive galaxies, log($M$/M$_\odot$)~$\gtrsim11.4$, do not have significant rotation, suggesting that even at early epochs, slow rotators may be prevalent among this extreme population.

 As can be seen in Figure~\ref{fig:SPIN}, other high-redshift massive galaxies at $z>3$ with IFU observations \cite{DEugenio2024, Pascalau2025}, including the other two galaxies in this program, have large measured rotational velocities (and therefore large values of $\lambda_{\rm R_e}$), indicating that any merger activity which may have taken place in their formation has not yet had a significant effect on their kinematic evolution.
 Massive galaxies at $z\gtrsim2$ with rotational velocities measured from slit spectroscopy \cite{Newman2018b, Slob2025} also have large $\lambda_{\rm R_e}$, though determinations of rotation from such data are more susceptible to projection and alignment effects and cannot confirm a lack of rotation.
 In contrast to all these galaxies, XMM-VID1-2075 is dispersion-dominated, with evidence for only minimal rotation.